Questions & Answers about Furnace Brook Farm

 Is there paperwork that is necessary to complete to participate in lessons at FBF?

 Yes!
-You must fill out our new student (or new client) paperwork before you can start your lessons (or attend sessions) at FBF.
+You must fill out our new student (or new client) paperwork before you can start your program at FBF.

 Therapeutic Services: If you are enrolling in our therapeutic services, online or downloadable/printable forms can be found here.

 You may also ask your instructor for a copy of the paperwork.
-You must complete and return a signed liability release before your first lessson (or appointment) at FBF.
+You must complete and return a signed liability release before your first appointment at FBF.

 Is there a bathroom at FBF?